HyVoid/About-me/README.md

 Adding more software rarely fixes those issues by itself.

-My goal is to create practical tools that help people:
+My goal is to create decision systems that help people:

 - Understand what is happening
 - Organize information consistently